ikraamg/Etch-A-Sketch/README.md

 ### Prerequisites

-A browser of your choice, preferrably Chrome.
+A browser of your choice, preferrably Chrome

 ### Setup